VanoraSC/vibes/tonic_server/README.md

 # tonic_server

 The `tonic_server` crate hosts a Tonic-based RPC server for processing `message.Message` payloads defined in `message.proto`.
+Those Protocol Buffer definitions are shared across the workspace and now live under `proto_gen/protobuf_definitions`.
 The server validates the declared payload length, interprets the bytes as an ASCII string, and responds with another `Message` that echoes the payload with additional text indicating it is the server's reply.